Generic Name: doxorubicin (DOX oh ROO bi sin)

 Tell your doctor about all other cancer medicines or radiation treatments you have received in the past.

-Using doxorubicin may increase your risk of developing a bone marrow disease or other types of cancer, such as leukemia.
+Using doxorubicin may increase your risk of developing a bone marrow disease or other types of leukemia later in life.
 Ask your doctor about your specific risk.

 Doxorubicin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using doxorubicin.